Deluth-git/Starlords/README.md

 ### Major Planned Features
 Most of these are inspired by Mount & Blade.
-* Continued Lord AI improvement and optimization
+* Continued Lord AI improvement and optimization.
 * Political marriage/courtship system for forming marriage alliances.
 * Expanded subterfuge system involving scheming with friendly lords to increase your status in the realm or discredit mutual rivals.
 * "Freelancer" system for enlisting in a Lord's army and fighting as a common pilot.